wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-optimize-mysql-perf.md

 ###Step 2: Restart mysql server
 	service  mysql  restart

-###Step 3: Check whether the setting is taking effect using the “show” command
+###Step 3: Check whether the setting is taking effect using the "show" command

 ![][7]